AlexanderMann/conj-2016/resources/senna-embeddings/README.txt

+# All credit to Collobert and Weston.
+This file, along with the contents of this folder were lifted from Collobert's [SENNA site](http://ronan.collobert.com/senna/)
+NOTE: The only modification to this file are these first two lines.

 These are the embeddings we obtained with our language model approach.
 They were used to initialize all our neural networks (for all tasks).
 Each line in embeddings.txt is a 50-dimensional vector, which represent